 Section 401 of the Clean Water Act - All projects proposed under the preferred plan would comply with the regulations and statutes set forth in Section 401 of the Clean Water Act.
 There are no outstanding reasons to believe that 401 WQ Certification would not be granted for any given project, seeing that they all restore the environment and subsequently water quality, or they beneficially quell those adverse water quality affects associated with unnatural flooding.
 Currently, the Chicago District has about 15 ecosystem restoration projects similar to the projects recommended by this study under construction or being implemented.
-All of these projects have been granted Section 401 certification or fall under the Regional 401 Program.
-Each project that requires Section 401 Certification would complete appropriate applications and provided information on a per project basis during the design phase when plan sheets are suitable for review.
+All of these projects have been granted Section 401 Certification would complete appropriate applications and provided information on a per project basis during the design phase when plan sheets are suitable for review.
 No project requiring Section 401 Certification would begin construction without the certificate issued.

 Endangered Species Act and Fish and Wildlife Coordination Act - Preliminary coordination with the USFWS and plan formulation methodologies have recognized and considered threatened and endangered species from the study's onset.
-USFWS and State involvement in the project has assured that the preferred plan would be in compliance with Section 7 of the Endangered Species Act.
-Official coordination and correspondence is expected to be closed via the finalization of this document and the ultimate signing of a FONSI for the preferred plan.
-Since the USFWS was part of the PDT, there will be no Fish & Wildlife Coordination Act Report produced; however, a letter from the USFWS indicates that we are still performing due diligence and coordinating as appropriate (letter dated 03 December 2012).
+Upon completion of coordination between USFWS and USACE under Section 7 of the Endangered Species Act and the Fish and Wildlife Coordination Act Report, project documentation will be updated, if necessary, based on the results of the coordination.